hssmalo/steampunkfantasy/rules.md

 Roll on regular damage table for the unit, add previous bonus and weapon modifiers if any.
 Any result less than the starting value of the damage table counts as no damage.

-Whenever one member of a unit with multiple members die, half previous bonus to damage round down.
+Whenever one model of a unit with multiple members model, half previous bonus to damage round down.
+If a model dies from poison, remove the poison afterwards If a model dies from bleeding, remove the bleeding.

 # Special Damage types